alejlatorre/Favo-Challenge/README.md

-# Favo Business Case
+# Favo Challenge

-This repository contains my solution approach for sales business case proposed by Favo, an ecommerce that looks for increasing the average discounted ticket of the company.
+This repository contains my solution approach for sales challenge proposed by Favo, an ecommerce that looks for increasing the average discounted ticket of the company.

 ## Requirements